strooooke/appbarsyncedfab/README.md

 </android.support.design.widget.CoordinatorLayout>
 ```

-or, for better performance, wire up the listener, the CoordinatorLayout, the AppBarLayout and the FAB by hand:
+You can also wire up the listener, the CoordinatorLayout, the AppBarLayout and the FAB by hand:
 ```
 CoordinatorLayout coordinatorLayout = (CoordinatorLayout) findViewById(R.id.coordinatorLayout);
 AppBarLayout appBarLayout = (AppBarLayout) findViewById(R.id.app_bar);